 I admit that I have slacked in my ways of cleaning the diffuser.
-Ideally you need to wiping out the diffuser after every single use.
+Ideally, you need to wipe out the diffuser after every single use.
 Hey, life happens and it doesn’t get done.

 Tip: Best places to have essential oil diffusers are in the rooms you spend the most time in.
 For example, bedrooms or living room/family room.